City of Brimbank

 Local workers - Age structure - Education and Training

-In the City of Brimbank, there are more younger workers (15 to 44 years) than older workers (45 year and over) in the Education and Training local worker population.
+In the City of Brimbank, there are more younger workers (15 to 44 years) than older workers (45 year and over) working in Education and Training.

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers age structure|

 |City of Brimbank - Education and Training||2016||2011||Change|

 |Ten year age groups (years)||Number||%||Victoria%||Number||%||Victoria%||2011 - 2016|

 |15 to 24 years||450||8.0||8.5||335||6.8||8.1||+115|